Apply for General Operating Support Grants

 Designated for HEALTH & HUMAN SERVICES and ARTS & CULTURE Organizations

-Note: Any organization awarded funding in 2024 is ineligible to apply for additional funding until 2026.April 7, 2025 – Application Cycle opens
+Note: Any organization awarded funding in 2025 is ineligible to apply for additional funding until 2027.April 13, 2026– Application Cycle opens at 9am

 HEALTH & HUMAN SERVICES